JacobMMillion/Automatons/README.md

 - **db_manager.py:**
   This module handles all interactions with the database.
 It includes functions to:
-  - Add and update view counts.
-  - Log additional data such as comments and captions.
+  - Log additional data for each URL such as comments and captions.
-  - Retrieve and manage database records.

 - **run_apify_update.py:**
   This script uses `db_manager.py` to iterate over data and update influencer metrics.
 Specifically, it: